What Is a Root Canal?

-Root canal therapy is a treatment used to repair and save a tooth that is badly decayed or infected.
+Root canal is a dental procedure to repair and save your tooth when it's badly decayed, damaged, or infected.

-Root canal therapy is performed when the pulp which is composed of nerves and blood vessels in the tooth becomes infected or damaged.
-During root canal therapy, the pulp is removed, and the inside of the tooth is cleaned and sealed.
+You might need a root canal if your tooth pulp, which is composed of nerves and blood vessels, becomes infected or damaged.
+During the procedure, the pulp is removed, and the inside of your tooth is cleaned and sealed.

 What Is Dental Pulp?

 The pulp or pulp chamber is the soft area within the center of the tooth and contains the nerve, blood vessels, and connective tissue.
 The tooth's nerve is in the "root" or "legs" of the tooth.
 The root canals travel from the tip of the tooth's root into the pulp chamber.

 A tooth's nerve is not important to a tooth's health and function after the tooth has emerged through the gums.
 Its only function is sensory—to provide the sensation of heat or cold.
 The presence or absence of a nerve will not affect the day-to-day functioning of the tooth.
 However, after treatment, the tooth is less viable and more susceptible to fracture.

 Why Does the Pulp Need to Be Removed?

 When pulp is damaged, it breaks down, and bacteria begin to multiply within the pulp chamber.
 The bacteria and other dying pulp remnants can cause an infection or abscessed tooth.
 An abscess is a pus-filled pocket that forms at the end of a tooth's root.
 In addition to an abscess, an infection in the root canal of a tooth can cause:

 - Swelling that may spread to other areas of the face, neck, or head

 - Bone loss around the tip of the root